Group tour Operator for holidays to Bavaria, Germany

 Schloss Neuschwanstein, Füssen and Lake Forggensee

-Today we visit the remarkable Schloss Neuschwanstein.
-Surrounded by the Ammergau, Lechtal and Tannheim Alps, the spires of this castle inspired have made their mark on the world of film in The Great Escape and Chitty Chitty Bang Bang, and will strike a chord with fans of Disney, having inspired the iconic Sleeping Beauty Castle.
-It was built by King Ludwig II in the 19th Century as a private retreat.
+Schloss Neuschwanstein, surrounded by the Ammergau, Lechtal and Tannheim Alps, has made its mark on the world of film in The Great Escape and Chitty Chitty Bang Bang, and will strike a chord with fans of Disney, having inspired the iconic Sleeping Beauty Castle.
+It was built by King Ludwig II in the 19th Century as a private retreat but he died before the building was completed.
 Ludwig was notoriously reclusive, and insisted that the castle’s design reflect the height of architectural romanticism.
-Leaving the castle we head to the nearby medieval town of Füssen, situated on picturesque Lake Forggensee.
-There’s free time to visit the fascinating Museum of Bavarian Kings, where you can see Ludwig II’s famous blue and gold robe, or perhaps take a lake cruise.
+As you walk up to the entrance of the castle over Marienbrücke (St. Mary’s Bridge) you can take in the magnificent views of the surrounding mountains, Hohenschwangau Castle and Alpsee Lake.

 Day 6